Magic milk fireworks are a surprisingly simple Fourth of July science activity that kids will beg to repeat over and over again.

 With millions of molecules finding a partner all at once, the mixture gets all stirred up!

 More Science Boredom Busters

-Keep the fun and learning going with 30 of our favorite kids’ science experiments under the sun!
+Keep the fun and learning going with our 30 Science Experiments!
 The best part is that they only use common household supplies like baking soda, salt and milk!